Learn all about your poll's general settings here.

 Use Ends With if you want to match any page that finishes with a certain URL pattern.

-If you want to exclude a path from rendering a poll then you will want to enable exclusion rules.
-Click this and then enter the paths which would be excluded from showing the poll.
+If you want to exclude a path from rendering a survey then you will want to enable exclusion rules.
+Click this and then enter the paths which would be excluded from showing the survey.